 This included landing on the eyeballs of obsessive fashion brands, including Maison Margiela who bought pairs by the dozen in preparation for his debut Spring/Summer 1999 show.
 Where the models walked the runway wearing secondhand BW Sport (GATs) sourced from Army Surplus stores.
 Eventually leading to stock shortages and the eventual manufacturing of their own ‘Replica’ line which exists to this day.

 German Army Trainers Today

-Today, German Army Trainers are a staple piece of any fashionable man’s wardrobe.
+Today, German Army Trainers are a staple piece of any fashionable man’s wardrobe just like most joggers would choose running shoes over anything else.
 They’ve made the successful transition from war to wardrobe, and you can still catch a few deals on original pairs here and there.
 Alternatively, brands like Oliver Cabell offer designer-level quality GATs at almost half the price.
 Utilising 3oz calfskin leather and suede from Veneto, Italy these sneakers stay true to the original design, however, employ premium materials throughout.
 Check out the link below to secure a pair of these historic leather shoes for yourself, and tell everyone about the special story behind them!

 Oliver Cabell German Army Trainers

 Upper: 3oz calfskin leather and suede from Veneto, Italy.

 Footbed: Italian calf-skin over the removable moulded insole.

 Counters: 3oz full-grain calfskin leather from Veneto, Italy.